jakkra/ZSWatch/GETTING_STARTED.md

 - [SEGGER J-Link](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack)
 - [nRF Commond line tools](https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools/download)

-Two options, either set up toolchain and everything by following [Zephyr Getting Started Guide](https://docs.zephyrproject.org/3.2.0/develop/getting_started/index.html) or you can use the in my opinion easier approch by using the [Nordic Toolchain manager](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/getting_started/assistant.html).
+Set up toolchain and everything by following [Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html).
-Everything works with both Zephyr and with nRF Connect (Nordic Semi.
-Zephyr fork).
-If you are new to Zephyr I suggest installing using Nordic Toolchain manager together with the nRF Connect VSCode plugin as I think that is a bit easier.

-*Tested with both*
-- Zephyr 3.4.0
-- nRF Connect SDK 2.4.0
+At this point it's not possible to use nRF Connect SDK as features and fixes not yet released in NCS are needed to build ZSWatch SW.

 ## Cloning source code
 Make sure you have enough space and clone the source code: